How To Prepare and Pack Fragile Items for a Move

 Sustainable Options

 In a world where sustainability is no longer a choice but a necessity, eco-friendly packing materials are your way of moving forward responsibly.
 Biodegradable packing peanuts dissolve in water and leave no trace.
-Recycled paper products are a sturdy, eco-friendly way to protect your items.
-For a greener move, consider renting reusable plastic bins.
+Recycled paper products protect your items while offering a sturdy, eco-friendly option.
+You can also rent reusable plastic bins to make your move more eco-friendly.
 They’re sturdy, waterproof, and can be returned and reused to cut down on waste.

 Room-by-Room Fragile Item Checklist